 Commercial patio heaters are available in free-standing, pole-mounted, and wall and ceiling-mounted models, allowing you to choose the style that best fits your business.

-Wall and ceiling-mounted heaters are mounted using adjustable brackets, making it easy to move the heaters up or down to find the perfect position.
+Wall and ceiling-mounted heaters are installed using adjustable brackets, making it easy to move the heaters up or down to find the perfect position.
 Zero-clearance ceiling-mounted heaters can also be recessed into the ceiling for a flush finish, creating a streamlined look.

 You can group mounted patio heaters together into individual heating zones, which enables you to control each zone independently and ensures you’re only heating the space where patrons are gathered at any given time.